All Episodes

 I'd go in a heartbeat.

-I'd pay Floyd Mayweather pay-per-view kind of money to watch that because Winsome Sears would wipe the floor with her, and of course Reed's never going to do it, because when she actually has to debate somebody outside her echo chamber, it's probably not going to go well because as you said, this is somebody who doesn't really have too much in terms of original thought.
+And of course, Reed's never going to do it because when she actually has to debate somebody outside her echo chamber, it's probably not going to go well because, as you said, this is somebody who doesn't really have too much in terms of original thought.

 She has people on that completely and totally agree with her.

-The echo chamber Goes on, but no one's watching at this point, even by MSNBC standards, and she may even get Sean.
+The echo chamber goes on, but no one's watching at this point, even by MSNBC standards.

-So imagine that Sean Hannity versus Joy Reed.
+So imagine that, Sean Hannity versus Joy Reed.

 I'll take Hannity minus the points there.